jack126guy/essentialgit/essential git.md

 (Note: You might see an option in a graphical client called "Signoff".
 This adds a line that reads `Signed-off-by: Your Name <youremail@example.com>`.
 Even though your name and e-mail address are already recorded separately, the signoff becomes significant when commits are passed around between different people for approval before they make their way into the repository.)

 Command-line syntax:

     git commit [options]

 The `-a` or `--all` option automatically stages all changes (additions, modifications, and deletions) before committing.
 This means that you can commit without having to go through the staging process yourself, but it also means you might commit some things you didn't mean to commit.
 There are ways to recover from that, but still use with caution.

 There are multiple ways to specify a commit message:

--The `-m [message]` or `--message=[message]` option uses the text in `[message]` as the commit message.
+- The `-m [message]` or `--message=[message]` option uses the text in `[message]` as the commit message.
 This is recommended only for very small changes, since you can only fit a short message into this option.
 If you made more changes, consider another option to specify the message.
--The `-F [file]` or `--file=[file]` option takes the contents of the file in `[file]` as the commit message.
+- The `-F [file]` or `--file=[file]` option takes the contents of the file in `[file]` as the commit message.
--The `-e` or `--edit` option opens a text editor for you to add a message.
+- The `-e` or `--edit` option opens a text editor for you to add a message.
--(The `-s` or `--signoff` option adds a sign-off line to the message.)
+- (The `-s` or `--signoff` option adds a sign-off line to the message.)
--The `--allow-empty-message` option tells Git to allow you to commit without a message.
+- The `--allow-empty-message` option tells Git to allow you to commit without a message.
 This is not recommended, but it's provided for automated programs that interact with the Git command-line program.

 ## Viewing History: Log and Show